Clery Act Disclosure

 Click here for the individual Crime Stats for the Irvine Campus.

-Click here for the individual Crime Stats for the Temecula Campus.
+Click here for the individual Crime Stats for off-campus locations.

 Click here to access the USDOE website.